Jiri-Kremser/equoid-ui/README.md

 Unit tests are run by [Karma][] and written with [Jasmine][].
 They're located in [src/test/javascript/](src/test/javascript/) and can be run with:

     yarn test

-For more information, refer to the [Running tests page][].

-## Using Docker to simplify development (optional)

-You can use Docker to improve your JHipster development experience.
-A number of docker-compose configuration are available in the [src/main/docker](src/main/docker) folder to launch required third party services.

-For example, to start a postgresql database in a docker container, run:

-    docker-compose -f src/main/docker/postgresql.yml up -d

-To stop it and remove the container, run:

-    docker-compose -f src/main/docker/postgresql.yml down

-You can also fully dockerize your application and all the services that it depends on.
-To achieve this, first build a docker image of your app by running:

-    ./mvnw verify -Pprod,prometheus dockerfile:build

-Then run:

-    docker-compose -f src/main/docker/app.yml up -d

-For more information refer to [Using Docker and Docker-Compose][], this page also contains information on the docker-compose sub-generator (`jhipster docker-compose`), which is able to generate docker configurations for one or several JHipster applications.

-## Continuous Integration (optional)

-To configure CI for your project, run the ci-cd sub-generator (`jhipster ci-cd`), this will let you generate configuration files for a number of Continuous Integration systems.
-Consult the [Setting up Continuous Integration][] page for more information.

 [Node.js]: https://nodejs.org/
 [Yarn]: https://yarnpkg.org/